 Section 9 of the GST Model Law pertains to composition levy, wherein a taxable person having less than Rs.50 lakh aggregate turnover in the previous financial year can pay GST liability by paying an amount calculated at a rate as prescribed by the Government, but not less than 2.5% in case of a manufacturer and 1% in any other case, of the turnover in a State during the year.

-Such persons falling under Section 9, are required to file GST Returns as prescribed, electronically, of inward supplies of goods or services, tax payable and tax paid within eighteen days after the end of such quarter.
+Such persons falling under Section 9 are required to file GST Returns as prescribed, electronically, of inward supplies of goods or services, tax payable, and tax paid within eighteen days after the end of such quarter.

 Section 46 – Tax Collection at Source

-All GST registered taxpayers falling under Section 46, who are required to deduct tax at source are required to file GST return for the month in which such deductions have been made along with the payment of tax so deducted within ten days after the end of such month.
+All GST registered taxpayers falling under Section 46, who are required to deduct tax at source, are required to file GST return for the month in which such deductions have been made along with the payment of tax so deducted within ten days after the end of such month.

 How to File GSTR-1

-All registered taxpayers can file GSTR-1 electronically through the GST Common Portal or through GST facilitation Centre.
+All registered taxpayers can file GSTR-1 electronically through the GST Common Portal or through the GST facilitation Centre.
 GSTR-1 return must contain details like: